shaikhsumair01/ShoppyGlobe/ShoppyGlobe/README.md

 - upgrading the mobile navigation for a more better user experience
 - improving the checkout page after the user has made the purchase

+# A minor bug with navigation
+- In mobile navigation, the user will have to manually close the navigation.
+The navigation will be open since the same navigation is being displayed on the desktop screen.
+When clicking on the links (tapping on them) the page gets redirected in mobile nav but the navigation doesn't close itself.
+ -  Will update it in the future